TillRS/AutoPersuade/README.md

 # AutoPersuade

 ## Introduction
 This repository contains the code required to reproduce the main results of *AutoPersuade: A Framework for Evaluating and Explaining Persuasive Arguments* ([Link to paper]).
-The necessary data can be accessed at [Link to data].

 ## Installation
 The required Python environment is specified in `autpersuade_env.yml`.
 Please note that the environment requires the manual installation of the custom `sun_topicmodel` package, which will be available via Conda or Pip soon.
 Until then, follow these steps:

 1. Clone the `sun_topicmodel` repository:
    ```bash